Three elderly women by the sea, all seen from the back and wearing bath robes.

 Home help makes life easier

-One of the aims of elderly care is to help elderly people and those with disabilities live independent lives.
+One of the aims of elderly care in Sweden is to help elderly people and those with disabilities live independent lives.
 This includes living in their own homes as long as possible.

 Elderly people who continue to live at home can obtain various kinds of support to make life easier.
 For example, almost all municipalities in Sweden offer ready-cooked meals that can be home-delivered.